Simulation-Software-Engineering/Lecture-Material/03_building_and_packaging/pypi_slides.md

 - `setup.py` is a configuration file for the build backend `setuptools`.
 - It still remains a valid configuration file.
-- Using `setup.py` as a command line tool is **deprecated**, avoid `python setup.py`.
+- Using `setup.py` as a command line tool is **deprecated**.
 - `setup.cfg` is yet another valid configuration file for `setuptools`.
-- These files are necessary if the Python package as C extensions.
+- These files are necessary if the Python package has C extensions.

 Read more in [is setup.py deprecated?](https://packaging.python.org/en/latest/discussions/setup-py-deprecated/#setup-py-deprecated).